UPC/ravada/docs/docs/operation.rst

 Admin
 -----

-.. note:: Must be run from the frontend web
+.. note:: Must run from the frontend

 Create Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~